Semesters

 Assessment requirements

-- The student must submit a proposal for the topic and research question they will write about in their semester essay, along with a rough outline of it, within a set deadline.
-The topic and question must be approved by a course tutor
+- The student must submit a proposal for a topic for the semester essay, along with a thesis statement and outline of an approach within the set deadline.
+This topic and the thesis statement must be approved by one of the course tutors.

-- Each student must give an oral presentation of their semester project and receive a response from a course tutor and their fellow students
+- The student must give an oral presentation of their semester project, and receive feedback from the course tutors and fellow students.

 - Written Cultures - master